-September is Leukemia Awareness Month and in a larger sense an opportunity to spotlight all blood-related cancers.
+September is Leukemia Awareness Month and an opportunity to spotlight all blood-related cancers.
 You may have heard the news in January 2022 that the Red Cross was facing a blood shortage.
 As workers have remained working at home, employer-sponsored blood drives in the workplace have dropped by 50% since 2019.

 Leukemia patients are among the many recipients of your blood donations, as blood transfusions during their care are crucial.
 These transfusions from healthy donors help replace red cells, platelets, and other blood components in leukemia patients.

 What is Leukemia?